ExoKomodo/daybreak/README.md

 While my wife was pregnant with our first child, I made this for my daughter to be

-I wanted to have something to so that would focus me giving my time and energy to my child before I could actually hold and care for them
+I wanted to have something to do that would focus me giving my time and energy to my child before I could actually hold and care for them

 My baby arrived in 2022 and she is more beautiful and complex than anything I could have made, other than she herself